bryanwyk/data-structures-algorithms/README.md

         * When a collision occurs, a second hash function is used to determine the step.
             * Must not hash to 0.
             * Must be relative prime to the table size (not revisit the same positions)
+    * Cuckoo hashing
+        * Two hash functions and two hash tables.
+        * The first hash function determines index in the first table, and the second hash function determines index in the second table.
+        * If there is a collision in the first table, then store the item into the first table, and kick out the original item into the second table, and keep repeating until all the items have their own position.
+        * Give a maximum limit on number of iterations to stop hashing.
+        * Time complexity
+            * Search: O(1) best and worst time complexity.
+The key is either in table 1 or 2, just insert it into the hash function.
+            * Insert: O(N) worst time complexity.
+            * Delete: O(1) worst time complexity.
-* Separate Chaining (when each array position contains a linked list of items)
+* Open Hashing/Separate Chaining (when each array position contains a linked list of items)
     * Insert: key inserted at end of linked list
     * Search: search for key in linked list
     * Delete: search for key, and then delete the node in the linked list